shashank-srikant/shashank-srikant.github.io/_pages/relationships.md

 Well, to me, while there are many intangibles to finding a great partner, it is important to share some non-negotiable set of values with them.
 After the "looks and charm"-phase settles down, I believe a good, functional partnership will boil down to these non-negotiables.
 And I'd like to let you know what I've discovered about myself over these years.
 Unfortunately, most people don't recognize the core set of values they possess, and when they do, many are unable to articulate it to others.
 This incapacity extends to the set of values they expect in a partner.
 Hopefully, this document conveys such nuances.

 In addition to potentially reducing the time it will take to learn some details about me (see footnote 1.), this document is also self-serving: I use it as a tool to document my thoughts on dating, relationships, etc., which in turn helps me think clearly.
 It should hopefully give you an insight about how I think about these situations, thus helping you gauge how I'd respond to new situations which I may not have encountered before or mentioned here.
-Will that be useful to you? <shrugs shoulders> I don't know.
+Will that be useful to you? &lt;shrugs shoulders&gt; I don't know.
 Maybe?
 Again, if nothing, this document helps my clarity in thought.
 If you have written out something like this: I would _love_ to read it--I do genuinely like to learn how people think.

 Another question to ask: why should you pay any close attention to what's written out in this document.
 While words have some value, actions speak louder.